davecheney/gmx/README.md

 ## Runtime instrumentation

-By default gmx instruments the `runtime` package, refer to the `runtime.go` source for more details.
+By default gmx instruments selected values from the  `runtime` and `os` packages, refer to the `runtime.go` and `os.go` source for more details.